Mopsgamer/view-ignored/README.md

 ## Highlights

-- **Multi-target.** Get list of included files, using configuration files reader, not command line wrapper.
+- **Multi-target.** Get list of included files, using configuration files reader, not command-line wrapper.
 - **Use in browser.** view-ignored supports file system adapter.
-- **Command line.** Supports no-color and multiple output styles, including [nerd fonts](https://github.com/ryanoasis/nerd-fonts).
+- **Command-line.** Supports no-color and multiple output styles, including [nerd fonts](https://github.com/ryanoasis/nerd-fonts).
 - **Plugins.** view-ignored allows you to add new [targets](#targets) programmatically.
-Command line interface does NOT support plugins.
+Command-line interface does NOT support plugins.

 ## Install